 Other businesses include recruitment services for construction companies, recruitment support services for Japanese companies seeking local human resources in Vietnam, and Japanese language schools for local hires of Japanese companies in Vietnam, the Philippines, Taiwan, and South Korea.
-Following an acquisition last fiscal year, the company also started an online tutorial service for programmers.
+Following an acquisition in FY09/19, the company also started online programming tutorial services.